 Arapahoe/Douglas Works!
 Workforce Center

-- The Workforce Center is taking calls from all locations.
-Staff are working online, one-on-one, with job seekers and businesses, and they’re presenting online classes to assist in developing skills for job searching.
-Visit the A/D Works!
-Website to access available services.
+- The Workforce Center is taking calls at all locations.
+Staff continue to work virtually for individual services with job seekers and businesses, and are presenting online classes to assist in developing skills for job searching.
+Visit the A/D Works! website to access available services.

 - Telephone hours of service: 303-795-4600; Monday-Friday, 7:30 a.m.- 5 p.m.